Unlock It: The Master Key to Wealth, Success, and Significanceby Dan Lok

 There are four common myths about wealth:

 The first myth—Hustle and work harder.
 If working hard is the secret to success, then why aren’t garbage collectors millionaires?
-There are millions of hardworking construction workers, janitors, waiters, and cooks who do not earn enough money to live comfortably.
-However, rich people are rich because of the value they deliver to the marketplace.
-Remember, the amount of money you earn is tied strongly to the value you deliver, and not the amount of work you put in.
+Rich people are rich because of the value they deliver to the marketplace, and not necessarily the amount of work they have put in.

 The second myth—Start a business.
-Most people who want to start a business are employees who either hate their jobs and want to escape, or they think they can do a better job at running a business than their boss.
-However, running a business comes with it’s own set of issues - you have to think about how to grow the business, how to solve problems, and how to continuously improve.
+Running a business comes with it’s own set of issues - you have to think about how to grow the business, how to solve problems, and how to continuously improve.
 It is certainly not easy.

 The fourth myth—Financial Freedom.
 For many people, the idea of “financial freedom” is having enough money so you don’t have to work.
 However, life isn’t that static - something that may have given you “financial freedom” one day could provide you with nothing the next day.